smartbch/moeingads/docs/Benchmark-real-case.md

 ### ESC Chain: Benchmarking MoeingADS with a real case

-MoeingADS is the most important corner stone of Moeing chain.
-MoeingADS puts an upper bound for Moeing chain's TPS.
+MoeingADS is the most important corner stone of Smart Bitcoin Cash.
+MoeingADS puts an upper bound for Smart Bitcoin Cash's TPS.
 You may want to know, when ignoring all the other factors (consensus engine, smart contract execution, etc) and only having MoeingADS in the critical path, how high can the TPS reach?
-Because no matter how hard we optimize the other parts of Moeing chain, its TPS cannot get higher than this upper limit.
+Because no matter how hard we optimize the other parts of Smart Bitcoin Cash, its TPS cannot get higher than this upper limit.

 Let's suppose there is a chain named "Extreme Stable Coin Chain" (ESC Chain).
 Its characters include: